Disused railway stations on the Bristol to Exeter Line: Wellington (Somerset)

 A station (50.9837°N 3.2411°W) was opened at Wellington when the line reached the town on 1 May 1843.
 It was a typical Brunel design but was rebuilt in 1932 when two loop lines were put in.
 This entailed the platforms being moved back to accommodate the widened lines.
 These platforms are clearly visible and a goods shed still stands on the east side of the line at the Taunton end of the station, although the station closed on 5 October 1964.

 Wellington was an important station as it stood at the foot of a steep incline.
 Banking locomotives were kept here, ready to assist heavy westbound trains up to Whiteball Tunnel.

 The government awarded funding from its Restoring Your Railway fund in May 2020 for a feasibility study into reopening the station.
 This was one of ten successful bids in the first round of applications to the fund.
 In the October 2021 budget, development funding of £5m was allocated for the reopening of Wellington and Cullompton stations.
+However in 2024, the future of the station was cast into doubt after the government scrapped the 'Restoring Your Railway' programme.
+Following the government's spending review in June 2025, funding was confirmed for the station.